About the IUE

 The IUE’s clinical experience is a year-long, residency model internship preparation program for Elementary Education teacher candidates across UW System institutions who desire to teach in an urban setting.

-IUE will partner with Racine Unified School District and Kenosha Unified School District for the 2020-2021 school year.
-In subsequent years, we will be adding 7 more districts incrementally for clinical placements in urban districts.
+IUE will partner with Racine Unified School District for the 2020-2021 school year.
+In subsequent years, we will be adding 8 more districts incrementally for clinical placements in urban districts.
 For information on all 9 districts, please see the Wisconsin Teacher Equity Plan from DPI.

 During the clinical experience, teacher candidates will student teach 50% of the time and intern teach 50% of the time (based on specific school/district needs) and earn a stipend from the school district for the semester they student teach/intern.